 Flash-forward [and]: I’m now 40 grand in debt, all my savings are blown, I’ve spent the majority of my time at Uni being locked behind closed doors, suffering from chronic and severe depression.

 What is my story now?
-The wealth of information I was given over [the Youth at Risk] three days is now transforming into something concrete in my life.
+The wealth of information I was given over the [Grit] three days is now transforming into something concrete in my life.

 One very important insight for me was the realisation that all my life, I have defined myself not only by the labels and things that have been said to me directly, but also by the labels and words I have given to myself.